PiDGMT/NodeTests/README.md

 Use flag -c if you want to send the custom SceneMark, which you can change yourself in the payloads folder

+The current script is usable but the Test is still mainly under construction